PhD Student & Study Coordinator

 How is your research funded:

-IMI funded (EPAD) (PhD and job), Alzheimer’s Society, Alzheimer’s Association and philanthropic donations (PREVENT)
+IMI, Alzheimer’s Society, Alzheimer’s Association and philanthropic donations

 Tell us a little about yourself:

-I am a part time PhD student and a part time study coordinator in the University of Edinburgh.
+I am a part time PhD student and a study coordinator in the University of Edinburgh.
 In my PhD I am looking at the HPA axis (the hypothalamic-pituitary-adrenal axis, the human body’s biological stress response system) in midlife to see if changes to this effect a person’s dementia risk later in life.
-In my study coordinator role I am responsible for managing the local coordination of the EPAD and PREVENT studies, large cohort studies focused on understanding risk factors for dementia.
+As a study coordinator I am responsible for managing the local coordination of a number of cohort studies focused on understanding risk factors for dementia.
 Previously I worked in a research team in London coordinating multiple clinical trials of investigational medicinal products of novel dementia treatments.

 Tell us a fun fact about yourself: